fetchai/docs-archived/docs/etch-language/syntax.md

 * `@query` is a function that allows you to query data residing on the ledger.

-We tell you all about these functions and more in the <a href="../../smart-contracts/smart-contract-intro" target=_blank>section on smart contracts</a>.
+There are further annotations for synergetic contracts.
+Find out about these functions and more in the <a href="../../smart-contracts/smart-contract-intro" target=_blank>section on smart contracts</a>.

 <br/>